Federal cabinet set to mull over 21-point agenda

 Meanwhile, the State Bank of Pakistan Amendment Bill 2024 will also be part of the discussion, which is reported to get the cabinet’s nod during the meeting today.

-Prime Minister Shehbaz Sharif will also take the cabinet onboard regarding renewals of MOUs of Pakistan Chairs abroad alongside approval of establishment for the Islamabad Central Business District Development Authority.
+Prime Minister Shehbaz Sharif will also take the cabinet onboard regarding renewal of MoUs of Pakistan Chairs abroad alongside approval of establishment for the Islamabad Central Business District Development Authority.

 Other than that, the committee tasked with bringing stability in urea prices will also brief the cabinet.